Last Updated on October 12, 2021 by Anne-Marie

 Why you should try iced tea sangria

-I love fruity sangria and adore iced tea, so I combined the tea and fruit to come up with an iced tea sangria recipe that’s low in calories since the only calories are from fruit.
-Enjoy!
+I love fruity sangrias and adore iced tea.
+So I combined the tea and fruit to come up with an iced tea sangria recipe that’s low in calories.

-Best way to make this recipe for iced tea sangria
+The best way to make this iced tea sangria recipe

 To make all my iced tea drink recipes, I use a Takeya Flash Chill Tea Maker.
-It’s the best iced tea maker in my opinion.
+It’s the best iced tea maker.

 The Takeya Flash Chill Tea Maker makes iced tea in about 10 minutes, including the time it takes to heat the water and steep the tea.